Does Frozen Fruit Go Bad? Shelf Life, Safety

 Air exposure and poor sealing

 Air is one of the most common reasons frozen fruit deteriorates early.
-NCHFP explains that good packaging helps prevent air from entering the container and reduces moisture loss.
-Poor sealing accelerates freezer burn, dull flavor, surface dehydration, and unpleasant texture changes.
+Poor sealing accelerates freezer burn, dull flavor, surface dehydration and unpleasant texture changes.
+This is why packaging is not just a logistics detail.
+It is a shelf-life control tool.

 Temperature fluctuations in the freezer